UBC-MDS/DSCI532-Group16-R/README.md

 ### R

-We are providing you with the R packages that must be installed
+Below are the R packages that must be installed

 - dash
 - readr